tur-nr/polymer-redux/docs.md

 ## [Caveats](#caveats) {#caveats}

-Before choosing Redux as your state management solution for your Polymer application, it is good to know the limiations it brings.
+Before choosing Redux as your state management solution for your Polymer application, it is good to know the limitations it brings.

 ### [Observing Arrays/Objects](#observing-arrays-objects) {#observing-arrays-objects}